StackVista/stackstate-docs/configure/security/authentication/oidc.md

 ## Network communication requirements

 There are no specific network communication requirements for OIDC.
 However, both the OIDC server and StackState need to be able to reach each other, and both must be accessible by the end user.
-ALl communication is over HTTP(s).
+All communication is over HTTP(s).

 ## Configure the OIDC provider